KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025).md

 2. Provide a **formal and/or detailed legal analysis** of every public domain claim for these files — such an approach would be far too extensive for the scope of this data story.
 3. XXXXXXXXX **Identify and flag every potential copyright infringement** — aside from highlighting a few obvious and illustrative cases mentioned later in this story.
 XXXXXXXXXXXX (besides the 5 obvious cases mention below)
 4. Offer **recommendations or proposals on how to simplify public domain claims** on Wikimedia Commons.
 This article takes the current public domain landscape "as is," observing how it functions in practice without suggesting reform.

+### Who is this article relevant for?
+This analysis of public domain template usage on Wikimedia Commons applied to files sourced from Delpher may be of interest to:
+* **The Wikimedia community** – to gain insights into how (accurately) they have implemented public domain copyright templates, especially for Delpher-sourced files.
+* **The Delpher development team and user community** – to better understand how a decentralized, international community of content re-users deals with public domain Delpher-sourced materials in a real-world scenario, i.e. on Wikimedia Commons.
+* **Other GLAM institutions with collections on Wikimedia Commons** – to explore how this Delpher case study could be replicated for their own Wikimedia Commons files, supported by the freely available code, data and documentation shared via this article.
+* **KB copyright lawyers and the wider legal/copyright community** – to see how copyright law and public domain issues play out in a real-world, community-driven environment, and to reflect on the practical implications for heritage institutions like the KB.
+* **Rights holders, publishers and collective rights organizations** – to assess whether there should be reasons for serious concern about large-scale copyright violations by the Wikimedia community (spoiler: our findings suggest there is little to no cause for such concern).

 ## Copyrights templates in Wikimedia Commons